UK antitrust review delays Priceline's deal to buy Kayak

 "This may be part of why the review is taking a couple of months longer than expected," Woo said.
 "I think the merger will be approved."

-Expedia recently completed a deal to buy majority interest in German hotel site trivago GmbH for about $632 million (423 million pounds) without any antitrust issues.
+Expedia recently completed a deal to buy majority interest in German hotel site trivago GmbH for about $632 million without any antitrust issues.

 The Priceline-Kayak deal, announced in November, received U.S. antitrust approval in early January.